bharatikandakumar/Data-Visualization/Projects/Individual Project/Individual-Project.md

 ### 1. Speed Violation Trend and Forecast in Chicago
 Changed the color scale ( red indicates high violations and green indicates lower number of violations)
+> I have used a line chart over a bar chart as bar chart and other types of charts seemed very cluttered

 ![](https://github.com/bharatikandakumar/Data-Visualization/blob/master/Projects/Individual%20Project/images/1.png)

 ### 2. Speed Violations by quarter over the years in Chicago
 Represented Q2 in a different color to highlight that the number of violations in higher in the second quarter
+> I have used a bar chart as it represents very clearly that Q2 has the highest number of violations each year

 ![](https://github.com/bharatikandakumar/Data-Visualization/blob/master/Projects/Individual%20Project/images/3.png)

 ### 3. Speed Violation Cameras Enforced over the years in Chicago
 Changed the color scale red representing lesser number of cameras and green representing higher number of cameras enforced.
+> As I have taken running sum of violations here, I could not do a line chart.
+Hence using a bar chart which shows the transition smoothly

 ![](https://github.com/bharatikandakumar/Data-Visualization/blob/master/Projects/Individual%20Project/images/8.png)